Louis-Chen/generator-rollup-react/README.md

 # generator-rollup-react
-> this is for bundle submodule js startkit
+> this is for small project  js startkit

-- For submodule
-- Just a bundle.js
-- All in One

 ## How to Use

 ```
 npm install -g yo